 - Identify which test cases are appropriate to test at the unit test, integration test, API test, or UI test level.

-If the tester’s duties include automation, they will also have the following additional responsibilities:
+If the software tester’s duties include automation, they will also have the following additional responsibilities:

 - Document and automate the selected test cases